doriansmiley/foundry-developer-foundations/.github/PULL_REQUEST_TEMPLATE.md

 <!-- You can erase any parts of this template not applicable to your Pull Request. -->

 * [ ] Have you written unit tests, as applicable?
-* [ ] Have you run build and linter steps locally to ensure you fix your shit code before iterating on the PR?
+* [ ] Have you run build and linter steps locally to ensure you fix your code before iterating on the PR?
 * [ ] Have you run the tests locally, as applicable, and ensured they pass before issuing this PR?